osg-htc/docs/docs/resource-sharing/user-containers.md

-User-launched containers with Singularity
+User-launched Containers with Singularity
 =========================================

 The [OSG pilot container](os-backfill-containers.md) can be launched by users in order to run jobs on resources they have access to.
-The most common use case, documented here, is to start the pilot container inside a SLURM batch job that is launched by the user.
+The most common use case, documented here, is to start the pilot container inside a Slurm batch job that is launched by the user.

 This is a great way to add personal resources to the Open Science Pool to increase throughput for a specific workflow.